 I have served alongside Darla for the past several years as a Waterlution board director.
 Over that time I have constantly been impressed with Darla’s incredible talent to organize focused discussions that drive results.
 She is superbly talented in drawing out the best from the other board members in her role as chair.
 I am sure that her perspective based on many years of broad experiences provides her with visionary skills that have benefitted all the professional organizations within which she participates.
 In recent planning activities, Darla has been instrumental in developing the strategies which should enable the digital agenda required by Waterlution and I have no doubt that Darla would be an incredible change agent for the PEO in this same regard.Roberto Martini, P.Eng, CPA, CMA

-Board Director, Waterlution and current member, PEO Finance Committee
+Board Director, Waterlution and past member, PEO Finance Committee

 Director, Waterlution, Member Oakville Chamber of Commerce and PEO Oakville Chapter